 The game itself is a crossover between Fantasy Premier League, a marketplace for players (currently only EPL) and a casino.
 There’s a real and genuine chance that you can do well in the market and in tournaments – especially if you know your football.
 The added bonus is that there is a real element of fun to be had while using the platform.

 If you’re interested in giving it a shot, you can sign up here.
-This is our affiliate link (so will help us out), but it also gives you the best sign up offer out there, which includes 50 free bonus cards and £25 of tournament credit.
+This is our affiliate link (so will help us out), but it also gives you the best sign up offer out there, where you get a 50% deposit bonus as contest credit, up to a maximum of £100, plus an exclusive £15 welcome bonus.

 18+ only.
 BeGambleAware.
 Terms & Conditions apply.